Q: What is Amazon CloudWatch Contributor Insights?

 Q: What is CloudWatch Lambda Insights?

 CloudWatch Lambda Insights is a feature for monitoring, troubleshooting, and optimizing the performance and cost of your Lambda functions.
 Lambda Insights simplifies the isolation and analysis of performance issues impacting your Lambda environments.
-DevOps and systems engineers have access to automatic dashboards in the CloudWatch console, giving them end-to-end operational visibility of metrics, logs, and traces summarizing the performance and health of their AWS Lambda functions.
+DevOps and systems engineers have access to automatic dashboards in the CloudWatch console, giving them end-to-end operational visibility of metrics, logs, and traces summarizing the performance and health of their Amazon Lambda functions.

 Q: How can I get started with CloudWatch Lambda Insights?